rtrelease/Jetson-Symbolics-Neuromorphics/Arduino2.md

 Hence, no way to load the other boards libaries I had used for my prior work with non-Arduino AVR and ARM Cortex M boards.

-So lesson learned, the next step was ***sudo apt remove arduino*** on two systems, then follow [Arduino.cc's best instructions](https://www.arduino.cc/en/software) for installing IDE packages for amd64 and aarch64 Linux systems.
+So lesson learned, the next step was ***sudo apt remove arduino*** on two systems, then follow [Arduino.cc's](https://www.arduino.cc/en/software) and [Ubuntu's](https://ubuntu.com/tutorials/install-the-arduino-ide) best instructions for installing IDE packages for amd64 and aarch64 Linux systems.

-Consistent with Lab goals, I chose to start with the available latest aarch64 .tar of 1.8.19 for the Orin, with 1.8.19 and the 2.0.3 .tars for x86-64/amd63 for the workstation.
+Consistent with Lab goals, I chose to start with the available latest aarch64 .tar of 1.8.19 for the Orin, with 1.8.19 and the 2.0.3 .tars for x86-64/amd64 for the workstation.
 Among other things,this gave me code and performance comparisons of the IDE on three platforms.

 **Note that the latest stabile version of Arduino IDE was 2.0.3 at Arduino.cc, compared to 2.1.0.5 claimed by the original apt install...**

 Anyway, the version 1.8.19 installs gave the proper Board Manager and Preferences access to all the non-Arduino AVR and ARM Cortex M MCU boards I had been using over the last decade.

 The next images show the expected Preferences URL setup and the Board Manager on the Orin confirming connection to an Adafruit Grand Central M4, on a IDE first configured for the Arduino Mega 2560 board.
+Function was identical on the Xeon workstation.

 ![image](https://user-images.githubusercontent.com/71346897/211956552-4c7c4c3b-9cd2-4a77-b062-a73a1468c0d6.png)